arkency/posts/posts/2020-05-12-upgrading-a-trivial-rails-app-from-ruby-2-dot-3-dot-1-to-2-dot-7-and-from-rails-4-dot-2-dot-6-to-6-dot-0-dot-3.md

 This showed up after upgrading to Rails 5.2.4.3 (newest one from Rails 5 series).

+UPDATE: As was [noted on Reddit by matthewd](https://www.reddit.com/r/ruby/comments/git6m0/upgrading_a_trivial_rails_app_from_ruby_231_to_27/), it might be better not to skip Rails 5.0 and 5.1, as they expose deprecations.

 In my app I could probably just disable Sprockets, but it’s not an obvious solution - I’d need to unpack railites/all to all the components manually.

 The alternative is a temporary hack: